HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say resist 〜ing.”
+I am happy to learn the good expression “ feel immersed in.”

 ★★★★★